milkybird98/eduX/README.md

 # Head teacher teaching management system Server End
 > a HUST software course design project

 A system acclerates daily course management and educating communication.
-The server framework is developed from [Zinx](https://github.com/aceld/zinx)

 ### Getting Started

 Before run the server, the MongoDB should be prepared.